 It takes a team to deliver world-class healthcare for our communities at Auckland District Health Board.
-More than 11,000 people are directly employed by the Auckland DHB and many others work in collaboration with us as volunteers, contractors, suppliers and professional partners.
+More than 11,000 people are directly employed by Auckland DHB, and many others work in collaboration with us as volunteers, contractors, suppliers and professional partners.
 Our people are dedicated and committed to creating a great place to work and a great place for care.

 Welcome, Haere Mai – We see you, we welcome you as a person.